My loved one doesn't want medication or therapy/won't leave the house - How can I get them the help they need?

 Lack of Awareness – How to Communicate with Your Loved One

-Often an individual living with a mental health diagnosis – particularly one that involves serious mental health conditions such as schizophrenia or bipolar disorder (or one complicated by a substance use disorder) – may be unaware of their illness.
-This is known as anosognosia [ah-no-zog-nosha], and it can render the individual unable to recognize that they have a mental health condition and/or that they need to seek help.
-This is especially troubling for families and friends who are often responsible for providing care for their loved one.
+Often an individual living with a mental health diagnosis – particularly one that involves a serious mental health condition (or one complicated by substance use disorder) – may experience Anosognosia [Ann-knows-egg-NOSE-yuh], a neurological condition that can accompany serious mental illness.
+Anosognosia affects an individual’s ability to recognize that they have a mental illness.
+This is especially troubling for families and friends who are often responsible for providing their loved one’s care.

-To learn techniques for communicating with your loved one, and to help them agree to partner in their recovery, we would recommend reading “ I Am Not Sick, I Don't Need Help!" a book by psychologist Dr. Xavier Amador.
-In his book, Dr. Amador discusses the condition of anosognosia and outlines strategies for communicating (using the LEAP Approach) with a loved one to help them work toward recovery.
-Portions of the book are accessible to the public on our website and the full book is available in English and Spanish for purchase at online booksellers.
+To learn techniques for communicating with your loved one, and to help them agree to partner in their recovery, we would recommend reading I’m Not Sick, I Don’t Need Help!, a book by Dr. Xavier Amador.
+Dr. Amador is a psychologist who encountered the challenges of anosognosia in his own family.
+In his book, Dr. Amador discusses the condition of anosognosia and outlines strategies for communicating with a loved one to help them work toward recovery.
+The strategies include an approach called the LEAP method that family members can use to partner with their loved one, strengthen the relationship, and encourage their loved one to participate in recovery.
+Portions of the book are accessible to the public on our website here; the book is available in English and Spanish for purchase at online booksellers.

-A broader discussion of the strategies of Dr. Amador’s LEAP approach, including videos on how to apply the LEAP approach, are also available for free.
+A broader discussion of the strategies of Dr. Amador’s LEAP method, including videos on how to apply the method, are available for public access here.

 My Loved One Won't Leave the House to be Evaluated – What Are My Options?